 If you are fortunate, there may be a few checklists in some of the legal framework documents that you will have access to and need to use.
 Some of them will be helpful and easy to apply; some will be confusing.
 I recommend that you develop your own checklists for the different procedures and processes you read about in pertinent documents, and those that you may be taught in a formal training setting, or learn from your own studies and research.

 Checklists are important to your professional development as a procurement practitioner.
 When properly developed and used, they will allow you to remember all the steps needed to complete a process, so you don’t have to rely on memory.
 This is very important in public procurement, because there are many different steps that need to be followed, and missing a step could be misinterpreted, cause embarrassment, suspicion, or even result in disciplinary action.

 You should try to develop simple checklists, using your own words based on your understanding, to help you remember what needs to be done, when and by whom in the different processes that you are responsible for or are working on.

 A few examples of what you can develop checklists for are:

-- How to prepare an advert (What it needs to contain; what the approval process is, and how long will it take?)
+- How to prepare a procurement notice (What it needs to contain; what the approval process is, and how long will it take?)

 - How to prepare a bidding document (What is the approval process and how long does it take?).